+Program Description:

 As part of its disaster mitigation strategy, the County will implement identified mitigation activities that will reduce impacts of future storms on properties while increasing safety by maintaining the acquired properties s undeveloped space for recreation or stormwater management purposes.
-To accomplish this, CDBG-MIT funds will be used to purchase twenty-six properties within the floodplain<spandata-contrast="auto">.
-The County intends to attempt to address 26 remaining properties from the CDBG-DR funded buyout program.
+To accomplish this, CDBG-MIT funds will be used to purchase twenty-six properties within the floodplain.
+The County intends to attempt to addess 26 remaining properties from the CDBG-DR funded buyout program.
 Since these potential applicants need to be notified of the program and must reapply for CDBG-MIT funds their level of participation is uncertain and therefore have not been identified at this time for privacy purposes.
-The County is hopeful that continuation and participation in the buyout program will help reduce potentil "ceckerboarding" effects from the buyout program.
+The County is hopeful that continuation and participation in the buyout program will help reduce potential "checkerboarding" effects from the buyout program.
 Applicants will be offered the current appraised value of the property.

+Similar to the CDBG-DR Housing Buy-Outs program the CDBG-MIT Buyout Program offers several incentives for both owner and renter occupied units.

+Owner Occupied

-Similar to the CDBG-DR Housing Buy-outs program all eligible property owners will be provided with an additional \$15,000 as a housing incentive for participation in the buyout program.
-If the home is occupied by renters, the displaced renters will receive either \$5,000 in relocation assistance or full Uniform Relocation Assistance (URA) - whichever is greater.
-To ensure that families will have adequate opportunity to purchase safe and affordable housing within the County, households who complete a buy-out transaction for their primary residence will be offered an additional \$10,000 towards the purchase of the new Lexington County home.
-In either case, the new home must serve as the owner's primary residence and the new home must have been purchased between October 5, 2015 and the six-month anniversary date of the buyout transaction.
-Applicants who own rental property will be offered \$10,000 towards the purchase of a new Lexington County property to be utilized for residential rental housing to help ensure the preservation of much needed rental units within the County.
-Once the County obtains ownership of these properties any existing structures will be demolished and all debris removed from the site.
+All eligible applicants of owner-occupied units will be provided with an additional \$15,000 as a housing incentive for participation in the buyout program.
+To ensure that families will have adequate opportunity to purchase safe and affordable housing within the County, households who complete a buy-out transaction for their primary residence will be offered an additional \$10,000 towards the purchase of a new home if it is located within Lexington County.
+The new home must serve as the owner's primary residence AND the new home must have been purchased between October 5, 2015 and up to 6 months after the original home was bought by the County.

+Renter Occupied

+All eligible applicants of renter-occupied units will also be provided with an additional \$15,000 as a housing incentive for participation in the buyout program.
+The property owner is also eligible to receive a relocation incentive of \$10,000 towards the purchase of a new Lexington County property to be utilized for residential rental housing.
+This is being provided to help ensure the preservation of much needed rental units within the County.
+In order to receive the relocation incentive the new home must be rented to an LMI qualified household and must have been purchased between October 5, 2015 and up to 6 months after the original home was bought by the County.

+If the property being acquired by the County is occupied by renters, the displaced renters will receive either \$5,000 in relocation assistance or full Uniform Relocation Assistance (URA) compensation amount, whichever is greater.

+Once the County obtains ownership of these properties any existing structures will be demolished and all debrisremoved from the site.
 The County intends to remove any electrical, water and sewer utilities from the site and cap them at the road.
-This may change due to budget issues such as unanticipated demolition costs, increased costs of acquisition, etc. The details of the progrm will be defined in the programmatic policies and procedures document to be developed once HUD approves this Action Plan.
+This may change due to budget issues such as unanticipated demolition costs, increased costs of acquisition, etc. The County will utilize funds to address any impacts to infrastructure which may occur during demolition and site clearance.
+Any funds used to address impacts to infrastructure will be limited to the purchase of materials needed to address the issue, labor will be provided by County staff.
+The details of the program are defined in the programmatic policies and procedures document.
 The County will then grade the site as needed and either plant grass or local vegetation so that the lot does not remain as vacant dirt lot.
 The lot will be maintained by the County, in perpetuity, for use in accordance with section V.B.4 of the Notice.